justin-calleja/Gut-wiki/Methods.md

 ```

 #### <a name="yield_to"> yield_to(object, signal_name, max_time)
 `yield_to` allows you to yield to a signal just like `yield` but for a maximum amount of time.
 This keeps tests moving along when signals are not emitted.
-Just like with any test that has a yield in it, you must call an assert or `pending` or `end_test()` after a yield or the test will never stop running.

 As a bonus, `yield_to` does an implicit call to `watch_signals` so you can easily make signal based assertions afterwards.
 ``` python